 Interview by Adi Berardini

 Scrolling down Meech Boakye’s Instagram feed truly demonstrates the art of food— I view a pop of red from cherry tomatoes, floral patterns emerging on crackers, freshly grown asparagus, and bread twisting and turning.
-The images are not just intriguing to look at and appetite-inducing but create a sense of intrigue through their detailed presentation.
+The images are not just appetite-inducing, but create a sense of intrigue through their detailed presentation.

 Interdisciplinary artist Meech Boakye performs material research as a ritual, exploring alternatives to extraction and exploitation through care and nurturance.
 As they further describe, “the markers of my identity and my connection to place has always been fluid and liminal, thus hard to describe in brief.
 I’ve found that art focused on these peripheries and in-betweens is a social space.
 It is through alienation that I am drawn to making and through making I’ve found myself alongside others again.”